fgamgee/Jitsi-Meet-Secure-Server/DesignDocument.md

 Documentation will be provided on which CIS Benchmark Level 1 and 2 recommendations are used and not used.

+## 5 Testing
-Instructions will be referenced for the user to check for misconfigurations and vulnerabilities of the server using automated test tools such as Qualys SSL Labs (https://www.ssllabs.com/ssltest/) and Openscap (https://www.open-scap.org/), and expected results from a successful installation.
+Instructions will be provided for the user to check for misconfigurations and vulnerabilities of the server using automated test tools such as Qualys SSL Labs (https://www.ssllabs.com/ssltest/) and Openscap (https://www.open-scap.org/), and also what the expected results are from a successful installation.

+## 6 Maintenance
+Process for maintaining the Jitsi-Meet server will be provided.
+Automation of maintenance will be preferred, such as automatic updates applying security patches.